FACULTY SENATE POLICIES

 3. Continually assessing courses and curriculum to recommend and implement suitable revisions including consideration of interdisciplinary offerings.

 4. Keeping current on and developing new ways of teaching and learning in the discipline(s), including the use of appropriate technology.
-Departments will determine the offering format (e.g. face-to-face, hybrid, online) of courses offered through the department.
+Departments will determine how courses offered through the department are to be delivered (e.g. face-to-face, hybrid, online).

 5. Reviewing, developing and expanding library holdings to ensure coverage of the discipline.